 In addition, our organization plays an instrumental role in furthering the education of the students in our service area—and thus creating a lasting impact on our community—through a variety of college scholarships, including the annual awarding of a full college scholarship to a deserving Booker T. Washington High School senior.
-Over the past seven years, the Biscayne Bay Kiwanis has awarded more than $200,000 in college scholarships.
+Over the past nine years, the Biscayne Bay Kiwanis has awarded more than $300,000 in college scholarships.

 But while Kiwanis’ focus is on improving the lives of children, our club does other good work in our service area.

 Our annual Thanksgiving Project provides a turkey with all the trimmings and an entire week’s worth of food to nearly 200 needy inner-city families identified by the principals at our partner schools.
 We regularly serve meals to the homeless and provide activities and field trips for families living in shelters.